 SEO vs. SEM

 While we’ve looked at the ins and outs of SEO in this post, you may be wondering where search engine marketing (SEM) comes into play.

 SEM uses paid marketing methods to increase a website’s visibility on search engines.
-Here, businesses don’t aim to get their website to rank highly in the SERPs, but instead essentially purchase advertising space right at the very top.
-For example, if you search “SEO” on Google, you’ll see a number of links marked “Ad” right at the top of the listings.
-These are businesses that have paid for their website or landing page to appear in this premium position above other competitors.
+Here, businesses don’t aim to get their website to rank highly in the SERPs but instead essentially purchase advertising space right at the very top.
+For example, if you search “SEO” on Google, you’ll see several links marked “Ad” at the top of the listings.
+These businesses have paid for their website or landing page to appear in this premium position above other competitors.

-These small, text-based ads are known as pay-per-click ads, but you can also get larger image-based ones known as product listing ads.
-These allow your audience to see more information about your products without having to click into your website.
-The information can include what the products look like, the price and any reviews it has received.
+These small, text-based ads are paid-per-click ads, but you can also get larger image-based ones known as product listing ads.
+These allow your audience to see more product information without clicking on your website.
+The information can include what the products look like, the price, and any reviews it has received.
 These ads are great for businesses that want customers to quickly find their products and purchase them, as they are linked directly to the product’s page.
 This facilitates streamlined conversions and makes the buying process easier for the consumer.

-The impact of this marketing method is immediate, unlike SEO, and is good for shorter term results.
+The impact of this marketing method is immediate, unlike SEO, and is good for shorter-term results.
 SEM ad campaigns can be turned on at any time, making them great for businesses that don’t rank organically.
-Use these in combination with good SEO to get the results you want and build up your organic traffic as well.
+Use these in combination with good SEO to get the desired results and build up your organic traffic.

 Both SEO and SEM have their place in your marketing strategy.
 If you’d like to know more about how each can help you, check out our guide here: SEO and SEM – Which Is More Important?

 SEO is the foundation of your website’s success.
 Without a strong SEO strategy, you risk being left behind; wasting time, money and resources; turning away potential customers; and losing opportunities that would otherwise generate brand recognition and loyalty.